OPUSLab/PAOAwithPbits/README.md

 - Heavily connected nodes are assigned a **lower annealing profile**.
 - Weakly connected nodes are assigned a **higher annealing profile**.
 - Full training, inference, and plotting tools are provided.

+## Contributing

+Contributions to improve the code or extend its functionality are welcome.
+Please feel free to submit issues or pull requests.

+## Acknowledgements

+## Citations

+To cite this work, please cite the following paper:

+## Contact

+If you have any questions or suggestions, please open an issue in this repository or contact Abdelrahman Abdelrahman (abdelrahman@ucsb.edu).